varunkumardev/amitmerchant1990.github.io/_posts/2019-2-22-get-all-admin-users-as-array-magento2.md

 }
 ```

-And then created the following function which returns an array of admin users,
+And then created the following method which returns an array of admin users,

 ```php
 private function getAdminUsers()